arquivo/arquivo404/README.md

 ## One-line installation

-The simplest way to install the arquivo404 script is to include it in the HTML section where the message will be presented.
+The simplest way to install the arquivo404 script is to include it in the HTML element where the message will be presented.

 ```js
 <script type="text/javascript" src="https://arquivo.pt/arquivo404.js" async defer onload="ARQUIVO_NOT_FOUND_404.call();"></script>